realworldocaml/book/other-notes/00-outline.md

 # Proposal for Real World OCaml

-[yminsky: can we really call it “Real World OCaml”?
-It would be a good name, but I don't know whose permission we'd need for it.
-Another name that I was thinking of using was “Core OCaml”, which has the pun going for it.]

 ## Outline

-> Chapter titles and a paragraph on each chapter are great.

-Some thoughts on structure: the current draft is based around exercises, whereas O’Reilly books are usually more practical and “recipe” oriented.
-So we should probably have sections on parsing (e.g. JSON is a good one), network programming (likely with Async), and GUI programming (a good example of objects too).
-Ideally, we could talk about the basics early, and introduce more advanced concepts such as modules, objects and the FFI along with some of these recipes.
-In Real World Haskell, the appendices are reserved for installation details on the online version (need to check what the printed copy looks like).
-Installation: common mechanisms to install OCaml on Linux, Windows and MacOS X, as well as editor setup (Emacs, Vim) and the interactive REPL.
+### Examples

+Some ideas for examples to integrate into the text.

+- A log-file parser, maybe for Apache log files, or somesuch? it's a simple and common task, and could be done with a small amount of code.
+- The JSON library from Real World Haskell is a nice kind of example.
+  Instead of implementing a parser, he only implements a datatype for JSON values and some pretty printers.
+That all seems far more tractable than implementing a parser.
+Doing that for JSON or another format would be nice.
+- An SNTP client.
+I have one of these that I wrote a while back.
+  It's dead simple, and I think could make a nice example.
+That said, it does require some networking-foo.
+- An ASCII pretty-printer for tabular data.
+It's a nice example of how to design a clean OCaml library.

+Another thing that might be fun to point people at is Bench.
+It's a simple benchmarking library, with much of its ideas cribbed from Criterion.

+I'd like to have some example sections where we work through a complete design.
+In the first of those sections, we should do a basic ocamlbuild setup so we can get people building complete, compiling programs.

+We should evenutally delete this section, and integrate the ideas we want to keep into the outline below.

-### Part I : Language and Libraries
+### Part I : Core OCaml

-1. **Introduction to OCaml**: A guided tour through the OCaml language, all done using the OCaml toplevel.
+1. **A Guided Tour**: A guided tour through the language, all done using the interactive toplevel.
 We'd cover all the basic language features in brief, including:
       - basic arithmetic expressions
-      - defining variables
+      - defining variables and functions
-      - definint functions
       - simple higher-order functions
       - basic type inference
       - basic pattern matching